chatox/networks-science-course/practicum/ps02_cytoscape_advanced.md

 # DELIVER (INDIVIDUALLY)

-At the end of the session, deliver a report containing:
+Deliver a report containing:

 * an image of the hero network,
-* an image of a sub-graph of the hero network,
+* an image of the sub-graph of the hero network you extracted,
+* an image of the Barcelona holidays data, and
 * an image of the small network you created and styled.

+Feel free to include small comments inside or between the images.